UAV Radial Menu

 EKF

-EKF (Extended Kalman Filter) displays the sensor confidence level and the status of position estimation algorithms.
+EKF (Extended Kalman Filter) reflects the level of trust in sensors and the state of position estimation algorithms.

 - velocity;